-CAEP expects nationally accredited educational preparation programs to annually provide performance measures to the public regarding eight categories relating to program impact and outcomes.
-The College of Education and International Services (CEIS) at Andrews University addresses the eight measures in the following ways (see 2021 CAEP Annual Reporting Measures).
+CAEP expects nationally accredited educational preparation programs to annually provide accountability measures to the public regarding the four categories relating to program impact and outcomes.
+The College of Education and International Services (CEIS) at Andrews University addresses the four categories in the following ways (see 2023 CAEP Annual Accountability Measures).

 CAEP requires educator preparation providers (schools of education) to complete a program review process.
 One program review option is called Program Review with National Recognition.
 This recognition is provided by Specialized Professional Associations (SPAs), which define content-area standards for programs in various disciplines.
 ELCC and NASP are SPAs by which some of our programs have been recognized (see CAEP website).